 Students who choose to pursue veterinary, physical therapy, or occupational therapy school must select elective courses that meet the respective pre-professional requirements.
 Students desiring to pursue graduate degrees in psychology, counseling or social work need to select elective courses consistent with graduate school requirements.
-Some students may want to start an animal related business, in which case elective courses in business, environmental studies, or sociology are relevant.
+Some students may want to start an animal-related business, in which case elective courses in business, environmental studies, or sociology are relevant.
 The program offers both a major and minor in Anthrozoology.

-In addition to the general course requirements set by Carroll College, the major requires students to complete 39 credits specifically in Anthrozoology, and 13 pre-requisite credits from other disciplines including biology, psychology or sociology and statistics.
-The minor requires 25-26 credits in Anthrozoology of which 13-14 credits are in either the equine or canine field of specialization.
+In addition to the general course requirements set by Carroll College, the major requires students to complete 37-39 credits specifically in Anthrozoology, and 16 credits from other disciplines including biology, business, psychology or sociology, and statistics.
+The minor requires 24-26 credits in Anthrozoology of which 12-14 credits are in either the equine or canine field of specialization.

-Thirty-nine semester credits of Anthrozoology classes, including:
+Thirty-seven to thirty-nine semester credits of Anthrozoology classes, including:

-- ANZ 107 Introduction to Anthrozoology
+ANZ 107 Introduction to Anthrozoology

-- ANZ 108 Survey of Animals in Service
+ANZ 108 Survey of Animals in Service

-- ANZ 221 Canine Science: Nature of Dogs
+ANZ 221 Canine Science: Nature of Dogs

-- ANZ 231 Horses and Humans: Historical Perspectives
+ANZ 231 Horses and Humans: Historical Perspectives

-- ANZ 233 Basic Equine Skills
+ANZ 233 Basic Equine Skills

-- ANZ 309 (WI) or 310 Research Methods
+ANZ 309 (WI) or 310 Research Methods

-- ANZ 321 Introduction to Canine Training
+ANZ 321 Introduction to Canine Training

-- ANZ 321L Introduction to Canine Training Lab
+ANZ 321L Introduction to Canine Training Lab

-- ANZ 322 Advanced Canine Training: Application & Principles
+ANZ 322 Advanced Canine Training: Application & Principles

-- ANZ 322L Advanced Canine Training: Application & Principles Lab
+ANZ 322L Advanced Canine Training: Application & Principles Lab

-- ANZ 332 Equine Science: Nature of Horses
+ANZ 332 Equine Science: Nature of Horses

-- ANZ 441 Animal Behavior
+ANZ 440 or 441 (WI) Animal Behavior

-- ANZ 442 Animal Welfare
+ANZ 442 Animal Welfare